The Office of Fellowship & Scholarship Opportunities

 Professor Perez received his B.A. from New York University and his Ph.D. from the CUNY Graduate Center.
 He has taught literature and theory courses in CUNY since 2001.
 His areas of interest include U.S. Latino/a and Ethnic literatures; Transamerican and Caribbean literatures; and Post-colonial literature and theory.
 His publications include an edited anthology entitled Contemporary U.S. Latino/a Literary Criticism (Palgrave Macmillan, 2007), with theoretical essays by some of the most important scholars in the field, in Palgrave Macmillan’s series American Literature Readings in the Twenty-First Century.
 He is currently working on two books: the first an analysis of U.S. Latino/a aesthetics, and the second a reconsideration of the specter in Transamerican literature.
 Professor Perez provides one-to-one advisement to students and alumnae/i interested in pursuing fellowship and scholarship opportunities and he also leads interactive workshops that teach students about the fellowship application process.

-Ms. Jimenez is the Administrative Assistant for the Pre Law Institute and the Office of Fellowship & Scholarship Opportunities.
-She attends Stony Brook University, majoring in English and minoring in Child & Family Studies.
-She is currently obtaining her certification to be a NYS Teacher.
-Francheska provides administrative support to the Pre Law Institute and the Office of Fellowship & Scholarship Opportunities and assists students in making use of both offices’ services.
+Naithram Singh, better known as Nate, is the Administrative Assistant for the Pre Law Institute and the Office of Fellowship & Scholarship Opportunities.
+He attended John Jay College, majoring in Criminal Justice and minoring in Law and Sociology.
+He is also a math tutor with the Math and Science Resource Center, focusing on subjects such as statistics, probability, and linear programming.
+Naithram provides administrative support to the Pre Law Institute and the Office of Fellowship & Scholarship Opportunities and assists students in making use of both offices’ services.
+He hopes to pursue a PhD in Criminal Justice and teach at the university level.